percona/k8spsmdb-docs/docs/RN/Kubernetes-Operator-for-PSMONGODB-RN1.14.0.md

 ## Release Highlights

-* [Physical backups](backups-about.md#physical) are now officially supported by the Operator.
-Physical backups are much faster than logical backups, but need more storage, and still have the **technical preview status**.
+* Backups and Restores are critical for business continuity.
+With this release you can significantly reduce your Recovery Time Objective (RTO) with [Physical backups](backups-about.md#physical) support in the Operator.
+The feature is now in technical preview.
+* MongoDB 6.0 [comes with a variety](https://www.percona.com/blog/mongodb-6-0-should-you-upgrade-now/) of improvements and new features.
+It is now fully supported in the Operator.

 ## New Features